-Dolphin welcomes work experience students from New College Worcester
+Dolphin welcomes work experience students

 As an accessible organisation, Dolphin is keen to demonstrate to students and young people what working at a technology firm can be like.
 They may already have an established interest in computing, or never really have thought about it, but a behind the scenes look at what we do at our Head Office in Worcester can sometimes spark ideas of a future career, or at least give an insight into a business environment that can help them when they leave education.

 This week we've welcomed Mohammed and Jake from New College Worcester.